PullNotifier Logo

 The real power of this integration isn't just seeing alerts; it's seeing the right alerts at the right time.
 A well-planned channel strategy is the difference between a useful tool and a noisy one.

 This proactive approach is especially important given Slack's massive footprint in the tech world.
-With over 750,000 organizations using it and a 200% year-over-year growth in adoption, Slack is the undisputed communication hub for countless dev teams.
+With tens of millions of daily active users and adoption by 77% of the Fortune 100, Slack is the undisputed communication hub for countless dev teams.
 Tapping into its ecosystem effectively is crucial for modern engineering.
-You can find more insights about Slack's widespread use on axolo.co.

 Setting Up the Official GitLab Slack Application